Yiling-J/cacheme-go/README.md

 ```
 ### Store API
 #### Get single result: `Get`
+Get cached result.
+If not in cache, call fetch function and store data to Redis.
 ```go
 result, err := client.SimpleCacheStore.Get(ctx, "foo")
 ```
 #### Get pipeline results: `GetP`
+Get multiple keys from multiple stores using pipeline.
+For each key, if not in cache, call fetch function and store data to Redis.
 - single store
 ```go
 import cachemego "github.com/Yiling-J/cacheme-go"